omarkawach/spatial_analysis_scenarios/README.md

 The recent COVID-19 outbreak has made it apparent how unprepared governments are for a global pandemic of this scale ([Timmis, and Brussow, 2020](https://sfamjournals.onlinelibrary.wiley.com/doi/10.1111/1462-2920.15029)).
 Matters are made worse by the fact that large, and even small-scale problems are difficult for humans to conceptualize.
 This is especially true when we consider global issues like global warming ([Resnik et al., 2016](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.12388)).
 Given the unprecedented amount of data surrounding the ongoing pandemic, local / national / global real-time, non-real-time, or simulated disease cases must be carefully analyzed to recognize high risk geographical regions which may be susceptible to outbreaks or further disease spreading.

-Spatial models involving the spread of COVID-19 between populations offers a unique perspective into how cases can spillover from densely populated areas to less dense areas ([Eilersen, and Sneppen, 2020](https://www.medrxiv.org/content/10.1101/2020.09.04.20188359v1.full.pdf) **NOT YET PEER REVIEWED**).
+Spatial models involving the spread of COVID-19 between populations offers a unique perspective into how cases can spillover (USE A BETTER WORD) from densely populated areas to less dense areas ([Eilersen, and Sneppen, 2020](https://www.medrxiv.org/content/10.1101/2020.09.04.20188359v1.full.pdf) **NOT YET PEER REVIEWED**).
 In **Table 1**, the data retrieved from the City of Ottawa reveals the number of cumulative  COVID-19 cases by ward as of September 25, 2020.
 The COVID-19 dataset from the City of Ottawa did not provide population statistics, so it had to be added manually by spatial joining data from an Ottawa DA shapefile.

 **Table 1**. cumulative  COVID-19 Cases as Reported on September 25 (maybe use more up to date info later)